-In this summative course, students apply research skills relevant to professional settings.
-The action research project results in a written paper, which includes an introduction, a review of current literature, research questions, a description of the methodology and means of evaluation, the findings and interpretation of results, and possible questions for further study.
+In this summative course, participants conduct an in-depth study of action research, data collection and data analysis processes, ethical implications of research, and research as a continuous improvement tool.
+This learning is applied to various professional settings through the creation of an individualized action research project and a written paper, which includes an introduction, a review of current literature, research questions, a description of the methodology and means of evaluation, the findings and interpretation of results, and possible questions for further study.

 - Synthesize and evaluate findings from relevant, scholarly literature on a selected topic.

 - Apply skills to plan and conduct descriptive research.

 - Use academic writing skills and APA style.